aoxipo/DTS/README.md

 we make the dataset by data_generate.py and its use slide window to crop the image

-we provide four different scale image dataset.
-"LL, L, M, S"  it's mean the different step for slide window.
+we provide four different scale image dataset. " LL, L, M, S"  it's mean the different step for slide window.